 - 2 tsp traditional active dry yeast

 Sprinkle the yeast over top of the warm water and let sit until yeast is proofed.
 Then add:

 - 3 tbsp olive oil

-Mix with dough attachment or by hand.
+Mix with dough attachment of a stand mixer or by hand.
 If by hand you may want to gradually add in the flour.
-Then gradually add:

-- 1 more cup of flour as needed until the dough is starting to pull away from the bowl or is only slightly sticky
+- up to 1 more cup of flour as needed until the dough is starting to pull away from the bowl or is only slightly sticky

 Mix again with dough attachment or knead the last cup of flour in by hand.
 You should mix or knead this for a few minutes.
 Dough should be soft but slightly sticky.
 Let proof for about 1 hour.
 Divide into pizza pans greased with olive oil.
 Let raise another 30 minutes.
 Top as desired.
-I usually bake mine preferably on the bottom rack of my oven at 425 degrees.
+I usually bake mine preferably on the bottom racks of my oven at 425 degrees for approximately 25 minutes.
 This makes 2 large really thick crust pizzas or 3 large thin crust pizzas.

 A lot of meatball recipes out there contain eggs.
 My mother used to make her meatballs with eggs and chances are your mother did too.
 I use this base meatball recipe for different meatball dishes.
 If I make them for Italian dishes I also add herbs and Parmesan cheese to give them extra flavor.
 The bread soaked in milk in this recipes helps hold them together as well as help them stay moist.
 I like popping them into the oven to simplify things instead of frying.